There are many things to worry about when it comes to taking care of your home.

 5. Temperature and Comfort Issues

-If you are having to constantly hike up the heating system to keep things in the house cozy, that should be a major warning that it’s time to re-evaluate your furnace.
-There are several items that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating unit, give some thought to your thermostat.
+If you are having to constantly hike up the heating system to keep things in the house cozy, that should be a major red flag that it’s time to re-evaluate your furnace.
+There are several items that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating unit, give some attention to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the thermostat.
 Common issues when the humidity is too low are dry air, sinusitis, and chapped skin.
-Improper humidity can even negatively impact wood floors and furniture.
-Today’s best heating systems help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.
+Improper humidity can even negatively impact hardwood floors and furniture.
+Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues

-A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
+A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC unit.
 If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, germs, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road toward fixing them.

-So you do all your research and decide you do need a new furnace, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total renovation of the entire system, call Levy & Son Service Experts today for a free, no-obligation Home Comfort Analysis.
+So you do all your homework and decide you do need a new furnace, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total renovation of the entire system, call Levy & Son Service Experts today for a free, no-obligation Home Comfort Analysis.